 Throughout the two years of the CUSOM MSBS curriculum, students must complete all required coursework with passing grades and other degree requirements as published in this Academic Bulletin.
 Students who fail any part of the curriculum are brought before the Academic Performance, Promotion and Standards (APPS) Committee for review and possible disciplinary action.
-The APPS Committee may offer students who fail any part of the curriculum an opportunity for remediation.
+The APPS Committee may offer students who fail any part of the curriculum an opportunity for remediation (See Section 6.7).

 A student in the first (MSBS-1) or second (MSBS-2) year of studies, who fails any course, will appear before the APPS Committee.
 If the Committee grants the student the opportunity to remediate, the student will receive a grade of Incomplete (IC) until remediation is complete.
-The student will receive a grade of C for a graded course or P for a Pass/Fail course after the successful remediation of the failed course.
-The C or P will remain on the transcript with the notation that the student passed after remediation.
-A student will earn a grade of F if not allowed remediation or if the student fails the remediation.
+The student will receive a grade of C\ for a passed graded course or P\ for a passed Pass/Fail course after the successful remediation of the failed course.
+The C\ or P\ will remain on the transcript with the notation that the student passed after remediation.
+A student will earn a grade of F if not allowed remediation or if the student fails the remediation (See Section 6.2.3.5).